espressif/esp-idf/docs/en/api-reference/peripherals/can.rst

 Message Flags
 ^^^^^^^^^^^^^

-The CAN driver distinguishes different types of CAN messages by using the message flags in the ``flags`` field of :cpp:type:`can_message_t`.
-These flags help distinguish whether a message is in standard or extended format, an RTR, and the type of transmission to use when transmitting such a message.
-The CAN driver supports the following flags:
+The CAN driver distinguishes different types of CAN messages by using the various bit field members of the :cpp:type:`can_message_t` structure.
+These bit field members help distinguish whether a message is in standard or extended format, an RTR, and the type of transmission to use when transmitting such a message.
+These bit field members can also be toggled using the the `flags` member of :cpp:type:`can_message_t` and the following message flags:

 +-------------------------------+----------------------------------------------+
 | Flag                          |  Description                                 |